 The 2019 – 20 Australian bushfire season, also known as the Black Summer, claimed over 5,900 properties, and destroyed the homes and belongings of countless families.
 With more rural areas being developed into suburban communities, and city fringe living ever growing, thorough preparation is key to staying safe this summer.

 To assist you in preparing your property for the bushfire season, we have set out some helpful tips to ensure you are in the best position possible if you face the threat of a bushfire.

-If your house or business was damaged beyond repair in a bushfire, could you afford to fully replace it?
-Every summer carries with it an inherent bushfire risk, therefore having a policy that protects your property assets in a bushfire is crucial.
+If your property was damaged beyond repair in a bushfire, is your building insurance sufficient to fully reinstate it?
+Every summer carries with it an inherent bushfire risk, therefore having sums insured that adequately protect your property assets in a bushfire is crucial.

 a) Check your level of Insurance!

 Given the changes, it is highly likely for older buildings in BPAs to be underinsured, due to the increased cost of reconstruction associated with materials that comply with the new regulations.

 If you reside in a BPA and are concerned about your building insurance, contact Whitbread for further information.

 b) Retrofit older properties to minimise the chance of a loss